 A Host's permanent residence documented by at least two forms of documentation in the Host's name (motor vehicle license, utility bill, tax document, voter registration, and/or lease/rental agreement).
-A Host may have only one Primary Residence and must reside there for a minimum of two hundred seventy-five (275) Days per calendar year (nine (9) months per year).
+A Host may have only one Primary Residence and must reside on the property for a minimum of two hundred seventy-five (275) Days per calendar year (nine (9) months per year) either in the Primary Residence or in an ADU or in a detached residential unit.